 Licensing requirements for Azure AD self-service password reset

 In order for Azure Active Directory (Azure AD) password reset to function, you must have at least one license assigned in your organization.
 We don't enforce per-user licensing on the password reset experience.
-To maintain compliance with your Microsoft licensing agreement, you need to assign licenses to any users that use premium features.
+A proper license is required if a user benefits directly or indirectly from any feature covered by that license.

 - Cloud-only users: Office 365 any paid SKU, or Azure AD Basic

 - Cloud or on-premises users: Azure AD Premium P1 or P2, Enterprise Mobility + Security (EMS), or Microsoft 365